kyma-project/kyma/components/function-controller/README.md

 ### Remedy

+Build and Install the libgit2 binary required by the Function Controller on macOS.
+Follow these steps:

-1. Navigate to the Function Controller's root directory and verify the version of `git2go`:
+1. Navigate to the Function Controller's root directory and verify the version of git2go:

    ```bash
    $ cat go.mod | grep git2go